DennisNHanrieder/onm2/README.md

 - **Vite** — Fast dev server and optimized production builds.
 - **HTML5 form & events** — For capturing input, validation, and UX feedback.

----

-_Replace `<YOUR_REPO_URL>` with the actual repository URL before sharing.
-This README is designed to be recruiter-friendly, emphasizing the app’s purpose, feature set, and the engineering choices behind it._